se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 _Figure 1.
 What is a dependency?_ (source: [freecodecamp](https://medium.freecodecamp.org/a-quick-intro-to-dependency-injection-what-it-is-and-when-to-use-it-7578c84fa88f))
 </center>

 Dependency injection is a way of providing a class with the required services.
-Given below is a an injectable service class.
+Given below is an injectable service class.

 ```typescript
 import { Injectable } from '@angular/core';